 Special Instructions: Joint University and Department of Veterans Affairs (V.A.)
-Appointments

-Individuals with joint university and V.A. appointments may request the university's share of their salary in proportion to the effort devoted to the research project.
-The individual's salary with the university determines the base for computing that request.
+Appointments the university determines the base for computing that request.
 Signature by the institutional official on the application certifies that: (1) the individual is applying as part of a joint appointment specified by a formal Memorandum of Understanding between the university and the V.A.; and (2) there is no possibility of dual compensation for the same work, or of an actual or apparent conflict of interest regarding such work.
 Additional information may be requested by the awarding components.